Creative Fusion: Connecting Cleveland With the World

 Creative Fusion: Cuba Edition

-The spring 2017 residency, Creative Fusion: Cuba Edition, is likely the first-of-its-kind exchange connecting cultural institutions of a major Midwestern city with a selection of celebrated Cuban artists for an extended project-based residency.
-The multidisciplinary cohort includes internationally renowned artists showcasing the best in architecture, design, printmaking, photography/mixed media, the written word, ballet and modern dance.
-Seven local arts organizations will host Cuban artists, who will participate in a variety of projects.
+The spring 2017 residency, Creative Fusion: Cuba Edition, was likely the first-of-its-kind exchange connecting cultural institutions of a major Midwestern city with a selection of celebrated Cuban artists for an extended project-based residency.
+The multidisciplinary cohort included internationally renowned artists showcasing the best in architecture, design, printmaking, photography/mixed media, the written word, ballet and modern dance.
+Seven local arts organizations hosted Cuban artists, who participated in a variety of projects.
+Learn more about Creative Fusion: Cuba Edition here.

-Learn about the projects below, and follow the Creative Fusion: Cuba Edition residency on social media using #CLEvana and #CLExHAV.
+Explore Creative Fusion: Cuba Edition on social media using #CLEvana and #CLExHAV.

 Creative Fusion: Cuba Edition in the News